 Judson spent the next six days and nights helping.
-On Monday, he spoke at a meeting sponsored by Haven, a ministry to actors and artists that is part of Campus Crusade’s Priority Associates.
+On Monday, he spoke at a meeting sponsored by Haven, a ministry to actors and artists that is part of Cru’s Priority Associates.
 Judson, who regularly attends Haven meetings, described his experiences and asked for prayer for his new comrades.

 Admittedly still in shock and questioning the meaning of everyday life, the tired and tearful actor pointed to a powerful reminder of God’s presence.
 There, in the chaos, Judson experienced God at Ground Zero when someone from the Red Cross served Communion.